• Skip to primary navigation

 4. Once the sauté function is done, I like to add 1-2 tablespoons of water to deglaze the pot (if you haven’t done so already).

-5. Then add the rest of the ingredients and 2 ¼ cups of vegetable broth reserving the extra ¼ cup if the chili is too thick at the end of cooking.
-Thoroughly mix all of the ingredients and to prevent the lentils from clumping.
+5. Then add the rest of the ingredients (except for the apple cider vinegar) and 2 ¼ cups of vegetable broth reserving the extra ¼ cup if the chili is too thick at the end of cooking.
+Thoroughly mix all of the ingredients to prevent the lentils from clumping.

 7. Once the timer has gone off naturally release for 20 minutes, then manually release the rest.
 You can also naturally release all of the pressure, which can take more than 30 minutes.